-christmas-kittenIt’s a wonderful thing to give, and we all have good intentions when shopping for truly special gifts for our loved ones.
+Giving is a wonderful thing, and we all have good intentions when shopping for our loved ones.

-You may have visions of one you love opening a beautiful box with an adorable kitten inside, or of covering their eyes and leading them into a room where a puppy wearing a big bow is waiting.
-We aren’t to blame—we have these joyful images lingering from our own childhood as well as from movies.
-It may feel like we are giving the gift of unconditional love, especially to a child.
+You’ve seen the videos of a child opening a beautiful box with an adorable kitten inside, or of covering their eyes and leading them into a room where a puppy wearing a big bow is waiting.
+We have these joyful images lingering from our own childhood, as well as from social media, TV, and movies.
+A pet may feel like a gift of unconditional love, especially to a child.

 • The one presented with the “gift” simply didn’t want an extra commitment (for the next 10 or 15 years!) in an already-busy life